 Typically, dessert in our house is ONE cookie OR a small bowl of ice cream.
 An ice cream cookie sandwich turns dessert into two cookies AND a serving of ice cream.
 I’m not willing to indulge my little guys in that much sugar every day, but for a special occasion, I’ll make an exception. #BestMomEver (according to me).

-As we approach Valentine’s Day, I might bring these delicious and festive Valentine’s Day M&M cookies back in action.
-When I made them a while back, I used ice cream I purchased from the store.
-Later this week, we’re going to get really fancy around here.
-I’ve got a homemade strawberry ice cream recipe lined up to share with you that will pair perfectly with these cookies.
+As we approach Valentine’s Day, I might bring these delicious and festive strawberry ice cream sandwiches back into action.
+When I made them a while back, I used store-bought ice cream.
+This time, we’re going to get really fancy around here and use homemade strawberry ice cream.

 Zero Waste Baking